eprbell/rp2/README.dev.md

   * generally data structures are read-only (the only exceptions are for data structures that would incur a major complexity increase without write permission: e.g. AVL tree node):
     * class fields are private (prepended with double-underscore).
 Fields that need public access have a read-only property.
 Write-properties are not used;
     * @dataclass classes have `frozen=True`;
+* data encapsulation: all data fields are private (prepended with double-underscore):
+  * for private access nothing else is needed;
+  * for protected access add a read-only property starting with single underscore or an accessor function starting with `_get_`;
+  * for public access add a read-only property starting with no underscore or an accessor function starting with `get_`;
 * runtime checks: parameters of public functions are type-checked at runtime:
   * `Configuration.type_check_*()` for primitive types;
   * `<class>.type_check()` for classes;